-Knowing when and how to follow up is key to running a successful marketing campaign.
+Knowing when and how to follow up is key to running a successful marketing campaign, and sending a follow up email can be a key part of your sales strategy.
 Whether you’re sending a personal email to a high-value prospect, or a drip campaign to a segment of your email list, follow up emails can make or break your sale.

 While many sales reps are reluctant to follow up with contacts who don’t reply, the truth is that follow up emails have a higher response rate then initial emails.
 Not only does it take multiple attempts to familiarize a contact with your brand, but you can experiment with different subject lines to find the strategy that works best for your product.

 According to some studies, even the fifth or sixth follow up email in a sequence can get a positive response from your recipients!

 In this article, we’ll look at a few tips for creating the most effective follow up emails, as well as how you can use tools to automate the process.